-Walton County School District and Communities In Schools of Walton County partner to provide a 21st Century Community Learning Center (21st CCLC) for eleven centers.
+Walton County School District and Communities In Schools of Walton County partner to provide a Nita M. Lowey 21st Century Community Learning Center (NML 21st CCLC) for eleven centers.
 The centers operate outside of school hours for at least 12 hours weekly.
 The centers serve eleven Title I schools, grades k-12.
-The 21st CCLC programs provide a high-quality afterschool program that responds to the identified needs of students and their families, specifically addressing academic under-achievement, limited cultural experiences, and low attendance rates in a positive and safe environment that empowers students to grow socially, emotionally and academically.
+The NML 21st CCLC programs provide a high-quality afterschool program that responds to the identified needs of students and their families, specifically addressing academic under-achievement, limited cultural experiences, and low attendance rates in a positive and safe environment that empowers students to grow socially, emotionally and academically.

 Goals are measured through EOCT and EOGT scores; classroom grades; homework completion; class participation; behavior changes; and student, teacher, and parent feedback.

 - NML 21st CCLC Philosophy, Regulations, Goals & Objectives, Models